Fulbright U.S. Student Program

 You must be a U.S. citizen to apply for the FUSP.

-Enrolled UW-Madison students must apply through the IRIS Awards Office (328 Ingraham Hall) by submitting the electronic application in the Enrolled Student category.
+Enrolled UW-Madison students must apply through the IRIS Awards Office (328 Ingraham Hall) by submitting the application in the Enrolled Student category.
 Graduating seniors and graduate students at all levels are eligible to apply for the FUSP.

 How to apply